Levan-Kikadze/Bproj/README.md

 ## Repository Overview

-This repository contains a bachelor-project Streamlit application that helps small and medium-sized enterprises:
+This repository contains a bachelor-project Streamlit app for small and medium-sized enterprises.

+You can use it to:

-- clean uploaded sales CSV data,
+* clean uploaded sales CSV data,
-- inspect data quality,
+* check data quality,
-- track revenue KPIs,
+* track revenue KPIs,
-- forecast future demand and revenue with interpretable methods,
+* forecast future demand and revenue with clear methods,
-- detect anomalous sales behavior,
+* detect unusual sales behavior,
+* save named dashboards locally and reopen them later without uploading the CSV again,
-- export cleaned data and analytical results.
+* export cleaned data and analysis results.

-The implementation is intentionally focused on explainability, reproducibility, and a clear evaluation story rather than on black-box modeling.
+The project focuses on explainability, reproducibility, and a clear evaluation story.
+It uses methods you can explain and test.

 ## Main Project Folder

-The application and project documentation are in:
+You’ll find the application and project documentation here:

 `bachelors-demand-forecasting-dashboard/`

 ## Quick Start

+Run the app with these commands:

 ```bash
 cd bachelors-demand-forecasting-dashboard